DualMap: Online Open-Vocabulary Semantic Mapping for Natural Language Navigation in Dynamic Changing Scenes: Experiments

 \subsubsection{Evaluation Metrics}

 For semantic segmentation, we adopt standard metrics from~\cite{werby23hovsg}, including mean IoU (mIoU), frequency-weighted IoU (F-mIoU), and mean accuracy (mAcc).
-We also report the Object Density Ratio (ODR), defined as the ratio of predicted object counts to ground-truth object counts.
+In both qualitative and quantitative evaluations, we exclude background classes like \texttt{["wall", "floor", "ceiling"]}, which occupy large portions of the scene but provide little semantic information.
+We also report the Object Density Ratio (ODR), a novel metric defined as the ratio of predicted object counts to ground-truth object counts.
 This metric captures how well the system reproduces realistic object quantities; values closer to 1 indicate better alignment with real-world object density.
+ODR complements existing segmentation metrics by revealing over- or under-segmentation issues that may be hidden under high pixel-wise accuracy.
 For efficiency, we measure average memory usage, peak memory consumption, and time per frame (TPF) during operation.
 For navigation, we report Success Rate (SR), defined as the percentage of queries in which the agent stops within 1 meter of the queried object.
 In dynamic scenes, success further requires finding the target within three attempts.
+Unless otherwise specified, all reported metric values in tables are averaged across scenes for each dataset.